 9222 Grand River Avenue,

 9 people favorited this theater

-The theater opened with the film ‘Desert Flower’.
+The Grand Riviera Theatre opened with Coleen Moore in “The Desert Flower”.
 Within a couple years, it was wired for sound.
-In the early-1930’s, the ‘Grand’ was removed from its name-though it was no reflection on the beautiful theater itself-and was from then on known as the Riviera Theatre.
+In the early-1930’s, the ‘Grand’ was removed from its name-though it was no reflection on the beautiful theatre itself-and was from then on known as the Riviera Theatre.

 In 1957, stage shows replaced movies at the Riviera Theatre, but returned in 1962.
 Seven years later, the Riviera Theatre closed.
 From 1969 until 1974, the Riviera Theatre was used for rock concerts, but from then on, was closed, awaiting its next incarnation, which never came.
 It quickly began to fall into disrepair, and by the 1990’s, was a sad sight.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.